bgermann/cforms2/readme.txt

 = Did you modify any cforms theme (CSS) files? =

-Create a custom folder under your WP plugin directory & call it "cforms-custom".
+Create a custom folder under your WordPress plugin directory & call it "cforms-custom".
 Move all your custom files into it.
 This folder will protect your changes going forward.